-While AAA may be a little more expensive, being a member entitles you to several other benefits and discounts for other things outside of your car.
+While AAA may be a little more expensive, being a member entitles you to several other benefits and discounts for other things beyond your car.
 Discounted rates with rental cars and certain hotels could actually make AAA a more worthwhile investment if you plan to travel often.

-If you have to tow anything over 10 miles as well, it becomes more expensive than AAA, without the added benefits and discounts.
-Urgent.ly also only operates in major cities in states, excluding large parts of different states.
-Urgent.ly may be the best option though for people who do not drive often, thus are less likely for a car breakdown.
+If you have to tow anything over 10 miles as well, it becomes more expensive than AAA without the added benefits and discounts.
+Urgent.ly also only operates in certain major cities.
+Urgent.ly may be the best option for people who do not drive often and are less likely to face a car breakdown.
 With AAA and your insurance company, you have to pay even if you never have to use the coverage.

 Should you go with your insurance company?

-We would recommend going with the insurance company for the following people: those who have collision and/or comprehensive coverage on their normal policy, those who drive often and those who will not stand to benefit from the AAA benefits.
+We would recommend going with the insurance company for the following people: those who have collision and/or comprehensive coverage on their policy, those who drive often and those who will not benefit from the AAA benefits.